-Aging and End-of-Life Challenges in the LGBT Community.
+Aging and End-of-Life Challenges in LGBT Community

 This webinar examines obstacles faced by individuals who are aging or living with advanced illness and addresses how hospice providers and other healthcare organizations can better serve the LGBT population.

+We are pleased to include this important webinar in our online resource library.
 In addition to the program, additional resources and Fact Sheets can be downloaded for sharing with staff, students, and community members at no charge.

 Free Continuing Education credits are available for a wide range of professionals.

 This program is part of HFA's Hospice Information Center, an extensive online library that also includes programs such as;